 - 1. Log in to the site you want to work with. - 2.
 Open the asset in the "Inspect" form by doing one of the following: - If you are currently working on the asset in the "Edit" form: - a.
 Review your work and click Save & Close to save the asset.

-- b.
+Content Server displays the asset in the "Inspect" form. - b.
 Proceed to step 3 of this procedure. - If you have already completed your work and saved the asset: - a.
 In the Tags tree, select My Assignments.
-(If the Tags tree is collapsed, expand it by clicking the Tags bar.)

-Content Server displays a list of assets currently assigned to you to work on.

-b.
-Navigate to the desired asset and click its name.

-- c.
-Proceed to step 3 of this procedure.

-- 3. Click Workflow in the section selector.

-- 4. In the action bar, click Finish Assignment.
+(If the Tags tree is collapsed, expand it by clicking the Tags bar.) - Content Server displays a list of assets currently assigned to you to work on. - b.
+Navigate to the desired asset and click its name.Content Server displays the asset in the "Inspect" form. - c.
+Proceed to step 3 of this procedure. - 3.
+Click Workflow in the section selector. - 4.
+In the action bar, click Finish Assignment.